VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 * `LspZeroSetupServers`: It takes a space separated list of servers and configures them.

+* `LspZeroViewConfigSource {server}`: Opens a split with the source code of the configuration for `{server}`.
+So you can inspect the requirements the language server needs to attach to a buffer.
+You'll be able to read what filetypes it needs and the config files it looks to detect the root directory.

 ## Global variables

 * `lsp_zero_extend_cmp`: When set to `0` then lsp-zero will not integrate with nvim-cmp automatically.